Boris Brott: Personal life and death

-Brott was married to author and lawyer Ardyth Webster Brott, CM with whom he had three children and four grandchildren.
+Brott was married to author and lawyer Ardyth Webster Brott, CM.
 He made his permanent home in Hamilton, Ontario.
 He died on April 5, 2022, at the age of 78, when he was struck while walking in a hit-and-run collision by a driver who was speeding in the opposite direction on a one-way street, near Brott's home in Hamilton.

-The news sent shockwaves throughout Canada and the world's classical music community, most intensely in Hamilton, the City he had helped transform from being known only as a Steeltown into a cultural hub.
+The news shocked Canada and the world's classical music community, most intensely in Hamilton.
 In June 2022, then Hamilton Mayor Fred Eisenberger announced the naming of Great Hall Boris Brott at First Ontario Concert Hall he had helped to build 50 years earlier.
 Brott is buried in Montreal's Mont Royal Cemetery with his parents.